Deltares/hydromt/docs/user_guide/get_data.rst

 Python usage
 ^^^^^^^^^^^^

-With a `DataCatalog` in place **hydroMT** can be used to read the data with the `DataCatalog.getrasterdataset` method.
+With a `DataCatalog` in place **HydroMT** can be used to read the data with the `DataCatalog.getrasterdataset` method.
 The use of a `DataCatalog` allows for minimal pre-processing in order to get uniform variable names and units.
 See `Reading raster data examples <https://deltares.github.io/hydromt/latest/examples/examples/read_raster_data.html#Reading-raster-data>`_ which highlights various commonly used options to read single or multiple file raster datasets into an `xarray.Dataset` or `xarray.DataArray` object with geospatial attributes.

-Basic usage to read a dataset in python using the hydroMT data catalog requires two steps:
+Basic usage to read a dataset in python using the HydroMT data catalog requires two steps:
  - Initialize a DataCatalog with references to user- or pre-defined data catalog files
  - Use one of the get_* methods to access the data.